Poland

 Taxpayers are also required to explain any discrepancy between the actual results achieved on related-party transactions and results of relevant benchmarking studies.

-The benchmarking studies are required to be updated at least every 3 years, unless a change in the economic environment that significantly affects the analysis prepared justifies an update in the year in which such a change occurred.
+The benchmarking studies are required to be updated at least every three years, unless a change in the economic environment that significantly affects the analysis prepared justifies an update in the year in which such a change occurred.

 Non-recognition and re-characterisation